UAlbertaALTLab/morphodict/docker/README.md

 The current setup was created with the intent of using it in production, not for development.

+Here are the steps that `make` will run:

   - Run `sqlite3 db.sqlite3 VACUUM` to create an empty database file

     Otherwise `docker-compose` will create a *directory* instead